-Related parties (cont'd)
+Related parties (Cont'd)

-- (b) An entity is related to the Group and the Company if any of the following conditions applies: - (i) the entity and the Company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others); - one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member); - (iii) both entities are joint ventures of the same third party; - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity; - (v) the entity is a post-employment benefit plan for the benefit of employees of either the Company or an entity related to the Company.
+- (b) An entity is related to the Group and the Company if any of the following conditions applies: - (v) the entity is a post-employment benefit plan for the benefit of employees of either the Company or an entity related to the Company.
 If the Company is itself such a plan, the sponsoring employers are also related to the Company; - (vi) the entity is controlled or jointly controlled by a person identified in (a); - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity); or - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity.